MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/enable-virtual-table-event-support.md

         Then search for the item you just created and add it.

-When you have enabled these messages, you can observe and confirm what was added using the steps in [View the messages created to support your virtual entity](#view-the-messages-created-to-support-your-virtual-entity).
+When you have enabled these messages, you can observe and confirm what was added using the steps in [View the messages created to support your virtual table](#view-the-messages-created-to-support-your-virtual-table).

 ### Enable with code